-- 1. For an additional rinse, push in the Cycle Control Knob and turn it clockwise to Rinse, as shown. - 2.
-Pull out the Cycle Control Knob.
-The washer fills, agitates, drains, and spins.
+- To add an additional rinse, push in the Cycle Control Knob and turn clockwise to RINSE, as illustrated. - Pull out the Cycle Control Knob.
+The washer fills to selected load size, agitates, drains, and spins.

-Using drain and spin (on 1-speed models)
+Using drain and spin

 A drain and spin may help shorten drying times for some heavy fabrics or special-care items by removing excess water.